Madison National Bank

-Madison National Bank, now known as Boone-Madison Public Library, is a historic bank building located at Madison, Boone County, West Virginia.
+Madison National Bank, now known as Boone-Madison Public Library, is a historic bank building located at Madison, Boone County, West Virginia, United States.
 It was built in 1918, and is a three-story, rectangular, brick building with a symmetrical limestone façade in the Beaux-Arts style.
 It has a flat roof and parapet.
 The front facade features a three-story, multi-light, arched window opening flanked on either side by Corinthian order pilasters.
 The building housed a bank until 1974, when it was donated to the Library Commission.

 It was listed on the National Register of Historic Places in 2007.